zertrin/clikraken/README.md

 ### Usage examples

-Notice: Without the `-p` option, default currency pair is taken from the settings file or the aforementionned environment variable, defaulting to `XETHZEUR` if neither of those exists.
+Notice: Without the `-p` option, the default currency pair is taken from the settings file or the aforementionned environment variable, defaulting to `XETHZEUR` if neither of those exists.

 ```
 clikraken ticker